Frequently Asked Questions

 The definition of off-campus is dependent upon how the work is to be charged rather than where the work is to be done.
 Our negotiated rate agreement defines off-campus:

 For all activities performed in facilities not owned by the institution and to which rent is directly allocated to the project, the off-campus rate will apply.
 Grants or contract will not be subject to more than one F&A cost rate.
 If more than 50% of a project is performed off-campus, the off-campus rate will apply to the entire project.
+An approval by Law Center’s CFO is required whenever a lower overhead rate is proposed by the Sponsor.

 What letters of intent are needed for a proposal submission?